cyfronet-fid/marketplace/README.md

 postgres=# CREATE ROLE <your_system_username> PASSWORD <your_system_password> SUPERUSER CREATEDB LOGIN;
 ```

-By default we are using pure rails database configuration in development and
+You may configure the application to use pure rails database configuration in development and
 test environments (sockets and database login the same as your system login).
-If this is not enough you can customize it by using environment variables:
+You can customize it by using environment variables:
   * `MP_DATABASE_HOST` - PostgreSQL database host
   * `MP_DATABASE_USERNAME` - PostgreSQL database username
   * `MP_DATABASE_PASSWORD` - PostgreSQL database password